TomFrost/Toady/README.md

 #### unload: function() *optional*
-A function that will be called immediately before unloading this module in the ModuleManager.  **If any event listeners have been placed on the ModuleManager or the IRC client object, they MUST BE REMOVED by this function!** Toady cannot enforce this, so it is up to you, the mod author, to make sure.
+A function that will be called immediately before unloading this module in the ModManager.  **If any event listeners have been placed on the ModManager or the IRC client object, they MUST BE REMOVED by this function!** Toady cannot enforce this, so it is up to you, the mod author, to make sure.
 Toady will have unexpected and unstable behavior if this function does not remove all